ansible/ansible-builder/docs/usage.rst

 ``--file``
 **********

-To use a definition file named something other than ``execution-environment.yml``:
+Specifies the execution environment file.
+To use a file named something other than ``execution-environment.yml``:

 .. code::

-   $ ansible-builder build --file=my-ee.yml
+   $ ansible-builder build --file=my-ee-def.yml

 ``--galaxy-keyring``
 ********************

-With more recent versions of Ansible, it is possible to have the ``ansible-galaxy`` utility verify collection signatures during installation.
-This requires a keyring to be provided (can be built with GnuPG tooling) to use during verification.
-Provide the path to this keyring with the ``--galaxy-keyring`` option.
-If this option is not supplied, no signature verification will be performed.
-If it is provided, and the version of Ansible is not recent enough to support this feature, an error will occur during the image build process.
+Specifies a keyring for ``ansible-galaxy`` to use to verify collection signatures during installation.
+To verify collection signatures:

 .. code::

    $ ansible-builder create --galaxy-keyring=/path/to/pubring.kbx
    $ ansible-builder build --galaxy-keyring=/path/to/pubring.kbx

+If you do not pass this option, no signature verification is performed.
+If you do pass this option, but the version of Ansible is too old to support this feature, you will see an error during the image build process.

 ``--galaxy-ignore-signature-status-code``
 *****************************************

-With ``--galaxy-keyring`` set it is possible to ignore certain errors that may occur while verifying collections.
-It is passed unmodified to ``ansible-galaxy`` calls via the option ``--ignore-signature-status-code``.
+Ignores certain errors that may occur while verifying collections.
+This option is passed unmodified to ``ansible-galaxy`` calls.
+Valid only when ``--galaxy-keyring`` is also set.
 See the ``ansible-galaxy`` documentation for more information.

 .. code::